 Active Ingredient: Titanium Dioxide (11.0%)

-California Baby (click here to check price) makes a natural, non chemical-filled sunblock that uses organically-sourced ingredients.
+California Baby (click here to check price on Amazon) makes a natural, non chemical-filled sunblock that uses organically-sourced ingredients.
 (It’s not a certified organic product, however; that requires the product to be at least 95% organic.)

 This is the only titanium dioxide based sunscreen on the list (it has no zinc), which is great news for those with children who have an allergy to zinc oxide.